sundaxi/linuxTraining/Linux_Booting.md

 systemctl list-dependencies sysinit.target
 ```

+##### Service Type

+**Type=simple:**  default.
+The service will be started up directly and service process won't be focked.
+**Type=forking:**  systemd treats this service as fork process.
+Normally needs to define the `PIDFILE=` and used for systemd to tail parent process
+**Type=oneshot:**  run one time and exit.
+Needs to configure`RemainAfterExit=yes` to let systemd treats it as activated.
+**Type=notify:**  when the service is ready, send a signal to systemd. `libsystem-daemon.so`
+**Type=dbus:**  when the service is booted, BusName will be shown on dbus and systemd knows the service is ready
+**Type=idle:** idle service will be started once all the other services are ready

 ###### Units

 service: define system service
 mount: define system mount point
+sockets: define system socket for IPC
 device: define system device
 swap: define system swap device
 path: define system file or directory
 target: Used for manage the boot process and simulate runlevel
 timer: systemd managed timer

+- The default unit type is service
 - For mount point /home, it equals to home.mount
 - For device such as /dev/sda2, it equals to dev-sda2.device